Underfloor heating: Hydronic systems

+Underfloor heating is particularly suitable when the energy source is a heat pump, because underfloor heating uses lower water temperatures than systems using radiators, which improves the efficiency of the heat pump.

 Electric systems

 Electric systems are used only for heating and employ non-corrosive, flexible heating elements including cables, pre-formed cable mats, bronze mesh, and carbon films.
 Due to their low profile, they can be installed in a thermal mass or directly under floor finishes.
 Electric systems can also take advantage of time-of-use electricity metering and are frequently used as carpet heaters, portable under area rug heaters, under laminate floor heaters, under tile heating, under wood floor heating, and floor warming systems, including under shower floor and seat heating.
 Large electric systems also require skilled designers and tradespeople but this is less so for small floor warming systems.
 Electric systems use fewer components and are simpler to install and commission than hydronic systems.
 Some electric systems use line voltage technology while others use low voltage technology.
 The power consumption of an electric system is not based on voltage but rather wattage output produced by the heating element.